benjaminchodroff/meshtastic_c2/README.md

 sudo nano /etc/systemd/system/meshtastic_c2.service
 ```

-2. Add the following content to the service file:
+2. Add the following content to the service file, replace `/path/to/meshtastic_c2` with the actual path to your installation directory and adjust the `User` as needed.

 ```ini
 [Unit]